vasanthanbdev/vasanthanbdev/README.md

 # Hi there!
 I'm Vasanthan 👋 🧑‍💻

-Self-taught Web Developer with a passion for Software Engineer and Development and a strong foundation in Computer Programming.
+Self-taught Developer with a passion for Software Engineering and Development with a good foundation in Computer Programming.
 Highly adaptable and proficient in adopting emerging technologies.
 Currently working in C++ and Python Developement.

 ## Skills